‘Reading is to the mind what exercise is to the body.” – Joseph Adison

 Are you compiling your summer holiday reading list and looking for some titles to add to your selection?

-Here are 10 great books about business, investment, technology, personal growth and leadership we hope you’ll find to be interesting, or useful, or both.
+Here are 10 great books about business, investment, technology, personal growth, and leadership, which we hope you’ll find to be interesting, useful, or both.
 Looking for more reading inspiration?
 Check out “10 books that will get you ahead at work” as well, which includes some excellent recommendations from our recruiters.

 1. Rise of the Robots: Technology and the Threat of a Jobless Future by Martin Ford

 Amazon Synopsis: What are the jobs of the future?
 How many will there be?
 And who will have them?
 As technology continues to accelerate and machines begin taking care of themselves, fewer people will be necessary.
 Rise of the Robots is essential reading to understand what accelerating technology means for our economic prospects—not to mention those of our children—as well as for society as a whole.